Global Lie-Tresse theorem: Examples and counter-examples

-\begin{remark} This example shows that the number of invariant derivatives needs not to be $n=\dim\t$. \end{remark} On the other hand there can be more invariant derivatives than one can expect from characteristic variety of $\E$.
+\begin{remark} This example shows that the number of invariant derivatives needs not to be $n=\dim\t$. \end{remark} On the other hand there can be more invariant derivatives than one can expect from the characteristic variety of $\E$, and as in the previous example we get $\mathfrak{D}(\E,\t)\supsetneq\mathfrak{Der}(\E,\t)$.
 Indeed, if we consider the subgroup $\R^3\subset G$ of translations, then $\D_x$ is an invariant derivative on $\E$, but it acts trivially on $\mathcal{A}$.